syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 ```

 ## Orchestration
-Docker containers are great.
-If each executing container represents a querying user, we can just spin up multiple containers in order to simulate concurrent users right?
+Containers turned out to be great.
+And if each container instance represents a querying user, we can just spin up multiple instances in order to simulate concurrent users right?
 What if we have to simulate 100+ concurrent users?
-Answer: ~~Container Orchestrator~~ Kubernetes.
+Answer: ~~Container Orchestrator~~ Kubernetes (*aka k8s*).

 ![](https://i.redd.it/iv0oiaz7aqe41.jpg)

-Here is a k8s deployment that we created in order to have several replicas of the above container;
+Here is a k8s `deployment.yaml` that we created in order to have several replicas of the above container;
 ```yaml
 apiVersion: apps/v1
 kind: Deployment